Anthony Thigpenn, President of California Calls

 Jessica lives in Los Angeles and spends most of her free time enjoying as much live music as she can and finding a new reason to love California every day.

-LaShawn White, Field & Logistics Manager
+LaShawn White, Senior Finance & Logistics Manager

 LaShawn is the Finance and Logistics Manager and has been with California Calls since its inception.
 Prior to that, she worked at SCOPE for 13 years.